chemicallang/learn-chemical/src/language_overview.md

 # Language Overview

 Chemical is a native, statically‑typed programming language designed to be safe and easy to use while giving developers low‑level control.
-If you’re familiar with languages like TypeScript, Rust, or C, many of Chemical’s constructs will feel familiar—but with cleaner syntax and safety‑oriented defaults.
+If you’re familiar with languages like TypeScript, Rust, or C, many of Chemical’s constructs will feel familiar.

-In this chapter, we’ll cover the core syntax and features of Chemical: enums, structs, interfaces, variants, control flow, unsafe blocks, variable declarations, and the built‑in type system.
+This chapter provides a concise guide to Chemical’s core syntax and features, including:

+- Variable and constant declarations

+- Primitive and compound types

+- Functions and generics

+- Comments and documentation

+- Control‑flow constructs

+- Enumeration and variant types

+- Data structures: arrays, structs, and interfaces

+- Namespaces, extension methods, and unsafe blocks

+- Type aliases

 ---